USS Ammonoosuc (1864): Initial Sea Trials

-Nevertheless, since an unusually large proportion of the space within her hull was taken up by her powerful engines and related machinery, the ship was not commissioned.
-Instead, she was laid up in the Boston Navy Yard.
-While there, Ammonoosuc was renamed Iowa on 15 May 1869.
+A significant portion of Ammonoosuc′s hull was dedicated to her powerful engines and related machinery, leaving insufficient space for other essential operations.
+Consequently, the ship was never commissioned for active service and was instead laid up in ordinary at the Boston Navy Yard in Boston, Massachusetts.
+While in ordinary, Ammonoosuc was briefly renamed USS Iowa on 15 May 1869, but her name reverted to Ammonoosuc on 13 October 1870.